11 Easy Songs to Learn Spanish Grammar and Vocabulary (While Having Tons of Fun)

 2. “¡Colores, colores!” by Calico Spanish Songs for Kids

-“¡Colores, colores!” (“Colors, colors!”) is a catchy song that’ll help you learn not only the colors but also some professions, how to use me gusta (I like) and basic question structure.
+“¡Colores, colores!” (“Colors, colors!”) is a catchy song that’ll help you learn not only the colors but also some professions, how to use me gusta (I like) and basic question structures.

-Each verse offers animation to help you understand any words you’re not familiar with.
-All the words also appear on the screen to help you follow along.
+Each verse is accompanied by animations to help you understand any words you’re not familiar with.
+All the lyrics appear onscreen to help you follow along.

 This song might be designed for kids, but don’t let that fool you.
 Anyone will fall for its enjoyable, upbeat melody.